-- Remove from oven and let the cake cool for about 15 minutes.
+- Remove from the oven and let the cake cool for about 15 minutes.

 Time to Invert The Cake!

-- While the cake is still warm, place a cake stand on top of the pie and carefully flip both over.
-(Use oven hits since the bottom of the pie plate will be hot!
+- While the cake is still warm, place a cake stand on top of the pie plate and carefully flip both over.
+(Use oven mitts since the bottom of the pie plate will be hot!
 See video for demonstration)

 - Carefully remove the pie plate.
-Serve cake warm.
+Serve the cake warm.

 I always use dark brown sugar.
 I use it for cookies, ham, anything.
 I don’t even buy lite brown sugar.
 Your cake is wonderful.
 But try dark brown with any recipe that calls for brown sugar.
 My mom did and I do much richer !

 I use crushed pineapple and juice in place of water/milk. such a rich flavor and texture!

 My daughters (ages 9 and 11) made this cake today, and it turned out perfectly.
 We subbed coconut sugar for the white/brown sugar in the batter and Splenda brown sugar for the topping so my diabetic husband can enjoy it as well.
 The kids are quite pleased with their work on the pineapple/cherry design and superb taste of the cake.
 Thanks for a great recipe!